-Children fill your home with laughter, love – and respiratory infections, according to a new study.
+Children fill your home with laughter, love – and respiratory infections.

-The bigger the family, the more time each year its members spend sniffling and sneezing.
-Single people develop an average of 2 1/2 viral infections each year, researchers found.
+The bigger the family, the more time each year its members spend sniffling and sneezing, a study from the University of Utah found.
+Single people develop an average of 2.5 viral infections each year, researchers found.
 Meanwhile, in households with six kids, each child and grown-up can expect to catch 10 such illnesses.

 For the yearlong study, Utah researchers asked families to report symptoms of illness.
 They also collected swabs of nasal mucus to test for the presence of viruses.

 Families without children host viruses in their homes about four weeks per year.
 Having just one child means someone is sick about 18 weeks of the year; with two kids, it’s 29 weeks.
 And for families with six kids, nine of every 10 weeks finds at least one member coping with cough, cold or flu.

 Prevent germs from spreading to other family members

 Limit contact: Keep sick kids in a separate room from others, when possible.
 Assign one person to serve as a caregiver.
 Others should limit their contact.

 Cover your cough: Teach children to cough or sneeze into a tissue instead of their hands.
 Toss used tissues immediately after use.

 Adopt healthy hand-washing habits: Teach kids to scrub with soap and water for 20 seconds – about the time it takes to sing two rounds of “Happy Birthday.”

 Show caring by NOT sharing: Don't share pacifiers, pens, computers, drinking cups, utensils, towels, toothbrushes or any item that can spread germs to one another.